-Around 7.1 Mt of CO2e reductions have been delivered across the food and drink system to date.
-Achieving the Courtauld 2025 food waste target would result in a further c.4 Mt of avoided GHG emissions.
+- Around 7.1 Mt of CO2e reductions have been delivered across the food and drink system to date.
+Achieving the Courtauld Commitment 2030 food waste target would result in a further c.4 Mt of avoided GHG emissions.
 This, together with ongoing decarbonisation, will help us to achieve the 20% GHG reduction target.

 What can my organisation do?

 1) Set a TARGET to reduce emissions.
 Many leading food and drink businesses are responding to the climate crisis by developed ‘science-based’ targets to reduce GHG emissions from their own operations, and from the products they sell.

 2) MEASURE: Establishing a baseline of your GHG emissions and measuring them over time is a critical step to know your levels of exposure; where to focus reduction efforts - and to know that actions taken are having the right effect.

 Different ‘scopes’ of GHG measurement have been defined by the GHG Protocol (for reporting purposes), and are commonly used terms.

 - Scopes 1 and 2 includes any GHGs that are emitted directly in your own operations (e.g. process emissions, fuel for heating/transport, refrigerant gases), or through electricity consumed.
 There are very well defined accounting standards for these and many food and drink businesses will already be effectively measuring energy and GHG emissions within their own operations, and have realised cost savings as a result.